maythazinphyo1/Devops_gp1/use-cases/use-case-3.md

     1. Department request population information for all the cities around the world.
     2. Department Manager extracts all information of all the cities around in the world.
     3. Department Manager sorts the extracted information by population in descending.
-    4. Department Manager provides the report to the sale department.
+    4. Department Manager provides the report to the department.
 2. Report of cities in certain continent sorted by population in descending order
    1. Department request population information for all the cities in certain continent.
    2. Department Manager extracts all information of all the cities in certain continent.
    3. Department Manager sorts the extracted information by population in descending.
-   4. Department Manager provides the report to the sale department.
+   4. Department Manager provides the report to the department.
 3. Report of cities in certain region sorted by population in descending order
    1. Department request population information for all the cities in certain region.
    2. Department Manager extracts all information of all the cities in certain region.
    3. Department Manager sorts the extracted information by population in descending.
-   4. Department Manager provides the report to the sale department.
+   4. Department Manager provides the report to the department.
 4. Report of cities in certain country sorted by population in descending order
    1. Department request population information for all the cities in certain country.
    2. Department Manager extracts all information of all the cities in certain country.
    3. Department Manager sorts the extracted information by population in descending.
-   4. Department Manager provides the report to the sale department.
+   4. Department Manager provides the report to the department.
 5. Report of cities in certain district sorted by population in descending order
    1. Department request population information for all the cities in certain district.
    2. Department Manager extracts all information of all the cities in certain district.
    3. Department Manager sorts the extracted information by population in descending.
-   4. Department Manager provides the report to the sale department.
+   4. Department Manager provides the report to the department.

 ## EXTENSIONS

 **City population information does not exist**:
-    1. Department Manager informs sale department no information exists.
+    1. Department Manager informs department no information exists.

 ## SUB-VARIATIONS